 - Service likely to be restored in less than four hours.
-Typically handled by on-call service personnel, however supervisor or superintendent on-call may direct other personnel to assist as needed. - o Expected outage time: Less than 4 hours - o Scope of outage: Less than 100 members - o Initiated by: System operations or superintendent on-call
+Typically handled by on-call service personnel, however supervisor or superintendent on-call may direct other personnel to assist as needed. - o Expected outage time: Less than 4 hours - o Scope of outage: Less than 100 members - o Initiated by: System operations or superintendent on-call o Initiated by: Director of operations & engineering or general manager

-LEVEL 2
+• LEVEL 2

 - Service likely to be restored in less than 12 hours without the assistance of outside crews.
-All construction, operations and service personnel to report. - o Expected outage time: 4 to 12 hours - o Scope of outage: Entire substation or major feeder - o Initiated by: Director of operations & engineering or general manager restoration activities
+All construction, operations and service personnel to report. - o Expected outage time: 4 to 12 hours o Scope of outage: Entire substation or major feeder o Expected outage time: More than 12 hours o Scope of outage: Widespread damage to system o Initiated by: Director of operations & engineering or general manager o Line superintendent to have full responsibility for coordinating restoration activities